 Too many of us only know Split Pea Soup from a can.
 There’s really no comparison to the real deal!
-Done right, this homey (and kind of homely) soup will win your heart.
+Done right, this homey (and kind of homely) Split Pea Soup will win your heart.

 Loaded with ham, fortified with caramelized vegetables, topped with a swirl of balsamic and a bit of red onion to add just the right bite – and served with plain old saltines, this soup deserves a place in your winter repertoire of recipes!

-Like it’s after Holiday Ham counterpart, Navy Bean Soup, Split Pea is down right cheap to make; think about doubling it.
-Because Split Pea Soup freezes well, it’s a great soup to divide into portions for lunches or freeze for a meal.
+Like it’s after Holiday Ham counterpart, Navy Bean Soup, Split Pea is downright cheap to make.
+Think about doubling it; Split Pea Soup freezes well, it’s a great soup to divide into portions for lunches or freeze for a meal.
 It separates when thawed so just stir it back together.

 Split Pea Soup